 Now that Spring is almost here it was time to clear the decks by publishing the photos people had sent in over the winter.
 As expected, the first-winter Glacous Gull at Troon got the gull-types excited.
 There are also nice pictures of commoner birds visiting gardens.
 Dave Grant’s photo of a Slavonian Grebe at Martnaham made it onto the Ayrshire Species List being the first photo for that species I’ve received.

-My thanks go to Dave Grant, Angus Hogg, Jamie, McPike, Ann Wood and me (!) for sending in photos for the Photo Gallery.
+My thanks go to Dave Grant, Angus Hogg and Bruce Kerr for sending in photos for the Photo Gallery.

-My thanks go to Dave Grant, Edith and Bruce McInroy, Angus Hogg and Bruce Kerr for sending in photos for the Photo Gallery.
-Here are a couple to tempt you to look at the rest.
+My thanks go to Stephen Clarke, Dave Grant, Angus Hogg and Jamie McPike for sending in photos for the Photo Gallery.